-1. The Rules Section and Junior Livestock Section Rules listed in the fair book apply in this department.

-2. All hogs will be weighed at a time to be determined.
-Hogs weighing over 315 lbs. or under 225 lbs. will not be eligible for championship.

-2a.
-There will be a separate class for over and under weight hogs.

-3. All swine must be listed on ID sheets including ear notches, color description and gender by May 15, 2016.
-Limit to 20 head ID for County Fair.

-4. All pigs must have been ear notched at birth and identified using the national ear notching system (1-3-9-27-81).
+- \All swine will be checked in by the official Fair vet prior to unloading.
+A schedule will be made at a later date. - 1.
+The Rules Section and Junior Livestock Section Rules listed in the fair book apply in this department. - 2.
+All hogs will be weighed at a time to be determined.
+Hogs weighing over 315 lbs. or under 225 lbs. will not be eligible for championship. - 2a.
+There will be a separate class for over and under weight hogs. - 3.
+All swine must be listed on ID sheets including ear notches, color description and gender by June 1, 2020.
+Limit to 20 head ID for County Fair. - 4.
+All pigs must have been ear notched at birth and identified using the national ear notching system (1-3-9-27-81).
 Each pig entered by the individual must have a different ear notch.
 Any small or irregular notches will disqualify animals.
 All pigs must have notches in both ears.
-Tears or injuries to the ears that occur after entry should be documented and brought to the attention of the swine committee prior to arrival at the Fair.

-5. See General Rules for health Requirements, see section 4.

-6. The 2016 swine show will be a non terminal show, they will be allowed to return home.
-All swine returning home must be designated by the end of swine show.
-The commercial gilts are not allowed to go through the sale but if you choose to show a commercial gilt and do not want to take them home they will be allowed to go on the packer truck for market price.
-The maximum number of hogs shown per exhibitor is 6 but only 5 can remain to go through the auction on Monday, July 11, 2016.
+Tears or injuries to the ears that occur after entry should be documented and brought to the attention of the swine committee prior to arrival at the Fair. - 5.
+See General Rules for health Requirements, see section 4. - 6.
+The 2020 swine show will be a non terminal show, they will be allowed to return home.
+All swine returning home must be designated at time of weigh-in.
+The commercial gilts or purebred gilts are not allowed to go through the sale but if you choose to show a commercial gilt and do not want to take them home they will be allowed to go on the packer truck for market price. \The maximum number of hogs shown per exhibitor is 6 but only 5 can remain to go through the auction on Monday, July 13, 2020.

-7. Swine will be sold at weigh-in weight.
+- 7. Swine will be sold at weigh-in weight.
+Swine weigh-in will be at 8:30 a.m. on Friday.

-- 8. A member may exhibit no more than six pigs. - a.
-One carcass pig - b.
-Three individual market pigs - c.
-One pen of three (the pen of 3 may consist of any of the above pigs) - d.
-One Commercial Gilt - 9.
-The carcass pig may be shown in the pen of three.
+- 8. A member may exhibit no more than six pigs.

+- a.
+Three individual market pigs

+- b.
+One pen of three (the pen of 3 may consist of any of the above pigs)

+- c.
+One Commercial Breeding Gilt (commercial gilt cannot go through the sale)

+- d.
+One Purebred Breeding Gilt (cannot go through sale).

-10. There shall be no coloring agents, powder, or oil used on hogs.
+- 9. There shall be no coloring agents, powder, or oil used on hogs.
 Hogs in violation will not be allowed to show.

-- 11. Swine show order:
+- 10. Swine show order:

 - a.
 Showmanship see showmanship rules at the end of the livestock section.

 - b.
-Carcass class live/carcass
+Commercial Breeding Gilt

 - c.
-Commercial Gilts
+Purebred Breeding Gilt

 - d.
 Purebred/Market Class

 - e.
-Individual Market Gilts
+Individual Market Gilts (terminal Gilt)

 - f.
-Individual Market Barrows
+Champion Terminal Gilt

 - g.
-Pen of Three
+Individual Market Barrows (terminal Barrow)

 - h.
-Grand Champion Pen of Three
+Champion Terminal Barrow

 - i.
-Grand Champion Gilt
+Overall Champion Terminal Swine

 - j.
-Grand Champion Barrow
+Individual Market Gilts (NT)

 - k.
-Grand Champion Overall
+Individual Market Barrows (NT)

+- 1. Pen of Three

+- m.
+Champion Pen of Three

+- n.
+Champion Gilt (NT)

+- o.
+Champion Barrow (NT)

+- p.
+Overall Champion Swine (includes Terminal Champions, NT Champions & Purebred Champions)

-- l.
+- q.
 Novice Class (Pre-4-H) "Lil Squealers"

-Carcass Class

-1. Entries will be open to regularly enrolled 4-H and FFA members in the Wright County District Junior Fair.

-2. Entry is limited to one barrow per individual.

-3. Hogs weighing over 285 lbs. or under 225 lbs. will be disqualified as they will not meet the carcass contest standards.

-4. All carcass entries will be judged live.
-Swine will be driven at the fair.

-5. The scanning of the carcass will be posted on the message board when you arrive at the fair.

-6. Premiums will be paid on both live and carcass classes.
-Emphasis will be on the carcass placings.
-The premiums are as follows:

-4A1 Swine, Live: 1st - \$4.00, 2nd - \$3.50, 3rd - \$3.00, 4th - \$2.50, 5th - \$2.00, 6th - \$2.00, 7th - \$2.00, 8th - \$1.50, 9th - \$1.50, 10th - \$1.50.
-All others meeting carcass class standards - \$1.00

-4A2 Swine, Carcass: 1st - \$8.00, 2nd - \$7.00, 3rd - \$6.00,

-4th - \$5.00, 5th - \$4.00, 6th - \$4.00, 7th - \$4.00, 8th - \$3.00, 9th - \$3.00, 10th - \$3.00.
-All others meeting carcass contest standards - \$2.00.
-7. There will be banners awarded to the Champion and Reserve Champion of the swine live and swine carcass classes.